 The early childhood music curriculum has decades of research behind it, in both music education and child development.
 We know what we're talking about, and we're good at what we do!
 And because we recognize that children learn through play, we make everything we do in class engaging and fun.

-Kids in Rhythm is now open for enrollment for children ages 3-5
+Kids in Rhythm is open for enrollment for Preschool And Kindergarten

 Potty training not required,